amerand/PMOIRED/README.md

 ## Preamble: using and quoting `PMOIRED`

 This code is still in development and not yet fully documented.
 An article is in preparation describing the algorithms and features of `PMOIRED`.
+Using this code at the present should be done on a collaborative basis:
-Until this refereed article is published, ***if you wish to use 'PMOIRED' in a publication, you should agree to add [me](mailto:amerand@eso.org) as a co-author***.
+> ***Until a refereed article describing `PMOIRED` is published, if you are preparing an article using it, you should agree to add [me](mailto:amerand@eso.org) as a co-author***.

 ## Overview